UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Pre-requirements
 ================

+.. admonition:: Goal

+    The goal of this page to make sure you can follow the course.

+These are the things you need to follow the course:

-To be able to follow this course, you need to be able to log in to at least one of our HPC clusters, in at least one way.
+- you can log in to at least one HPC cluster, in at least one way
+- you can start a text editor

+These are discussed in detail below

 .. note::